You’re Hired! CI Graduates in the Workforce

 OmniUpdate President and Chief Executive Officer Lance Merker values the work ethic that CI alumni bring to the company.
 “CI graduates are a little more hard working, a little more practical, and very down to earth,” observed Merker.
 “A lot of what we do here revolves around being creative and being good problem solvers, and we see that in CI graduates too."
 As head of a fast-paced and growing technology organization, Merker appreciates the talent available at CI.
 “We’re in the software industry, so there are virtually no limits to what we do.
 If you can dream it, we can build it.
 We have big dreams ourselves,” he added, “dreams that could dramatically change the landscape of higher education.”

 Last year, OmniUpdate was chosen as the CMS provider for CI’s web site after an extensive review of other content management products.
-For CI’s Vice President of Technology & Communication, A. Michael Berman, it’s a win-win situation: “Ours is a valuable partnership in that OmniUpdate provides a product so good that we want to use it, and at the same time, they provide employment for our students.
+For CI’s Vice President of Technology & Innovation, A. Michael Berman, it’s a win-win situation: “Ours is a valuable partnership in that OmniUpdate provides a product so good that we want to use it, and at the same time, they provide employment for our students.
 It’s rewarding to see a company that serves institutions of higher education across the country doing so well in our own backyard.”

 “Develop Our People”